Nylle/KotlinFixture/README.md

 [![MIT license](http://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat)](http://opensource.org/licenses/MIT)

 # KotlinFixture
-[JavaFixture](https://github.com/Nylle/JavaFixture) is the attempt to bring the incredibly easy usage of [Mark Seemann's AutoFixture for .NET](https://github.com/AutoFixture/AutoFixture) to Java.
+KotlinFixture is a wrapper for [JavaFixture](https://github.com/Nylle/JavaFixture), an attempt to bring the incredibly easy usage of [Mark Seemann's AutoFixture for .NET](https://github.com/AutoFixture/AutoFixture) to Java.

+It strives to provide a kotlin-specific API for better integration.
 The purpose of this project is to generate full object graphs for use in test suites.

-**KotlinFixture** is a wrapper for JavaFixture, providing a kotlin-specific API for better integration.

 ## Contents
 - [Getting Started](#getting-started)